Duke of Aquitaine: House of Poitiers (Ramnulfids) restored (962–1152)

 From 1152, the Duchy of Aquitaine was held by the Plantagenets, who also ruled England as independent monarchs and held other territories in France by separate inheritance (see Plantagenet Empire).
 The Plantagenets were often more powerful than the kings of France, and their reluctance to do homage to the kings of France for their lands in France was one of the major sources of conflict in medieval Western Europe.

 House of Plantagenet

-Henry I (Henry II of England) (1152–89), also King of England, duke in right of his wife Eleanor.

-Richard I Lionheart (1189–99), also King of England, duke in right of his mother.

-John I (1199–1216), also King of England, duke in right of his mother until her death in 1204.

-Henry II (Henry III of England) (1216–72), also King of England.

-Edward I Longshanks (1272–1307), also King of England.

-Edward II (1307–25), also King of England.